Home / Questions / Can my parents add my name to title if they have a reverse mortgage?

 Hello CeeCee,

 Good news!
-You can be added to the title of the property at any point, either before or after the reverse mortgage loan process is finalized, without impacting the loan.
-This flexibility became possible after HUD's 2017 ruling, which removed the previous restriction requiring addition to the title only post-loan closure.
+You can be added to the title of the property before or after the reverse mortgage is finalized, and doing so will not impact the loan.
+This flexibility became possible after HUD's 2017 ruling, which removed the restriction requiring title additions only after loan closure.

-Should the advice lean towards creating a trust, ensure that this trust complies with HUD guidelines by getting it pre-approved by the loan servicer, especially if the reverse mortgage is already in place.
-This precaution helps avoid any complications down the line.
+If transferring the title to a trust is recommended, ensure the trust complies with HUD guidelines.
+It’s best to have the trust pre-approved by the loan servicer, especially if the reverse mortgage is already in place.

-Always remember that planning ahead with the right professional guidance ensures you're making the best decisions for the present and future scenarios.
+Planning ahead with professional guidance ensures you’re making the best decision for both the present and the future.
+Let me know if you need further clarification!